kisi-inc/kisi-api-challenge/README.md

 This repository contains:
 - A bare-bones Rails 6 API app with a `Gemfile` that contains the neccessary libraries for the project.
+- A configured adapter ([lib/active_job/queue_adapters/pubsub_adapter.rb](lib/active_job/queue_adapters/pubsub_adapter.rb)) to enqueue jobs.
+Use as a starting point for your own code.
-- A rake task ([lib/tasks/worker.rake](lib/tasks/worker.rake)) that can be used to launch the worker process.
+- A rake task ([lib/tasks/worker.rake](lib/tasks/worker.rake)) to launch the worker process.
 Use as a starting point for your own code.
 - A class ([lib/pubsub.rb](lib/pubsub.rb)) that wraps the GCP Pub/Sub client.
 Use as as a starting point for your own code.
 - A [Dockerfile](Dockerfile) and a [docker-compose.yml](docker-compose.yml) configured to spin up necessary services (web server, worker, pub/sub emulator).